The Global Local Hire Rate Report

 Key Findings

-The Local Hire Rate scores each market on a 0–100 scale: the percentage of crew wages retained by locally trained workers.
-The higher the score, the more a market’s incentive spend is recaptured by its own workforce.
+The Local Hire Rate measures each market as a percentage: the share of crew wages retained by locally trained workers.
+The higher the LHR, the more a market's incentive spend is recaptured by its own workforce.

 Total crew wage leakage globally across all 77 markets analyzed

-Addressable leakage — recoverable through targeted workforce investment
+Addressable leakage (wages) — recoverable through targeted workforce investment

 Jobs that could be filled by locally trained crew with proper training infrastructure